July 25th, 2023 | By Jscrambler | 18 min read

 As a first step to understanding the logic of the protected code, attackers will normally use a debugger and perform a step-by-step inspection of the code.
 If the code has been instrumented with anti-debugging traps, whenever attackers attempt to use a debugger, the traps will be triggered, breaking the application on purpose and getting attackers stuck in an infinite debugger loop, as we can see below.

-As you may expect, all these locks and checks will begin to frustrate attackers, especially when they are coupled with additional countermeasures.
+As you may expect, all these locks and checks will frustrate attackers, especially when they are coupled with additional countermeasures.

 Usually, whenever there’s a violation of a code lock or when anti-debugging traps or integrity checks are triggered, the default response is to derail the app execution to contain a possible threat.

-However, breaking the app is only an example of several possible countermeasures.
+However, breaking the app is only one example of several possible countermeasures.
 Other possibilities include:

 redirecting attackers to another page, to make them lose all progress;